Honeyaye59/Incompatible-Food/README.md

 # Incompatible Food

-This website is about incompatible food in Myanmar Language.
+ Incompatible food in Myanmar Language.

+ _Special thanks to [ https://github.com/sannlynnhtun-coding ] for the project idea_